Gifted and Talented Teacher Career Guide

 How to Become a Gifted and Talented Teacher

-- Complete a student teaching internship in a gifted and talented classroom.
+- Complete a student teaching internship.

 - Take your state’s required exams for teacher certification.